 The metal adhesives and sealants used to construct your metal roof has been chosen especially to remain waterproof under the sustained effects of weather and vibration.
 Periodically, inspect the roof with careful attention as to possible scrapes or dents caused by overhanging obstructions.
-Wash dirt and grime from the roof when washing the motor home to help minimize oxidation of the roof materials, then apply one of the roof sealing compounds available from your dealer.
-Use of trailer roof coatings is not recommended.
+Wash dirt and grime from the roof when washing the motor home to help minimize oxidation of the roof materials, then apply one of the roof sealing compounds available from your dealer or from trailer supply stores to any dents, nicks or holes.